 - Pabst Blue Ribbon: The official beer of hipsters, and a fine choice if you’re drinking lagers.
 It’s dirt cheap and as good-tasting as any.

 - Labatt Blue: A cheap Canadian pilsner, not worthy to be added to this list except for the fact that I wanted to include a lager form Canada.
 Does it taste any different from Budweiser or Miller?
 Not really.

 - Pilsner Urquell: If you want to try the original Pilsner, which gets its name because it’s brewed in the Czech Republic’s town of Pilsen, this is it.
 If you’re in Europe there are other Czech beers just as good at half the price, but those brands are tough to find internationally.

 - Modelo Especial: Not recommended outside of Mexico because it’s overpriced.
 But in Mexico you can get a 24 ounce ice cold bottle for under a buck, squeeze some lime into it, sit on the beach, and be happy.
-I regard Modelo as Mexico’s only excellent mass-produced beer.
-It’s head and shoulders above Corona and Pacifico.
-Stick with the lager variety.
+I regard Modelo as Mexico’s best lager.
 I love dark beers but Modelo’s “Negra” version doesn’t impress me.

 Recommended Vegan Pale Ales and IPAs

 These styles of beer were at the heart of the West Coast microbrew movement that took off in the 1980s and 1990s.
 They’re hoppier and have significantly more alcohol than the lager-style beers favored by brewing giants like Anheuser-Busch and Miller.
 Once you get a taste for these brews it’s hard to go back to lagers and Pilsners.

 Take care when drinking IPAs, since they contain significantly more alcohol than any other variety of beer apart from Belgian ales.